sedouard/flocker/docs/reference/glossary.rst

 .. _production-ready-definition:
 Production ready
    This product or feature is suitable for production use; expect API stability between versions; robust security; product stability for all supported uses.

 Flocker terms
 =============

+.. _api-definition:
+Flocker API
+  A collection of RESTful API endpoints that allow you to configure a Flocker cluster programmatically with the tool and language of your choice.

 .. _cli-definition:
 Flocker CLI
   Also known as the Flocker client.
   This is a tool for controlling Flocker directly via the command line.
 It interfaces with the Flocker API.

-.. _api-definition:
+.. _container-agent-definition:
-Flocker API
+Flocker Container Agent
-  A collection of RESTful API endpoints that allow you to configure a Flocker cluster programmatically with the tool and language of your choice.
+  An agent which manages the Docker containers on a node.
+  It manages containers using the Docker REST API.

 .. _control-service-definition:
 Flocker control service
   This service stores the configuration and state of the cluster.
 The Flocker control service can be deployed on a dedicated host or on one of the cluster nodes.
   The Flocker control service manages the Flocker ZFS Agent and the Flocker Container, which in turn implement the changes to the configuration and state of the cluster.

+.. _flocker-cli-definition:
+The :code:`flocker-cli`
+  An operating system package which will install the Flocker client on a computer which is running a Linux operating system.

+.. _flocker-node-definition:
+The :code:`flocker-node`
+  An operating system package which will install the Flocker ZFS Agent and the Flocker Container Agent on a node which is running a Linux operating system.

 .. _zfs-agent-definition:
 Flocker ZFS Agent
   An agent which manages Flocker datasets on ZFS filesystems on a node.

-.. _container-agent-definition:
-Flocker Container Agent
-  An agent which manages the Docker containers on a node.
-  It manages containers using the Docker REST API.

-:code:`flocker-node`
-  An operating system package which will install the Flocker ZFS Agent and the Flocker Container Agent on a node which is running a Linux operating system.

-:code:`flocker-cli`
-  An operating system package which will install the Flocker client on a computer which is running a Linux operating system.

 Other terms
 ===========

 .. _container-definition:
 Container
    A virtual environment comprising an application and its dependencies.
 It isolates processes on the host operating system and uses the host kernel.

 .. _client-definition:
 Client